 Projects were initiated in FYB15 to develop conveyance system models for pipes 10-inches and larger in the W.B.
 Casey WRF basin.
 The models provide capacity information for dry and wet weather flows and when complete, will be used in conjuction with I/I, SSO, and other data to prioritize and plan for capital projects in the future.
 Capacity assurance modeling for the W.B.
 Casey WRF basin was then completed in early 2017.
-Models for the remainder of the county (Shoal Creek, Northeast, and DeKalb) are planned for completion in FYB19.
+Models for the remainder of the county (Shoal Creek, Northeast, and DeKalb) were completed in FYB19.

-SMP Implementation Look Ahead to FYB19 (May 2019 - April 2020)
+SMP Implementation Look Ahead to FYB20 (May 2020 - April 2021)

-While the previous section described the work initiated and completed in FYB18, this section will list the programs and initiatives planned for during FYB19.
-Exhibit 15 lists the projects planned for in FYB19, based on needs identified in the SMP as well as other projects.
+While the previous section described the work initiated and completed in FYB19, this section will list the programs and initiatives planned for during FYB20.
+Exhibit 15 lists the projects planned for in FYB20, based on needs identified in the SMP as well as other projects.
 A list of the project, budget, and brief description are provided.

-EXHIBIT 15 FYB19 Programs/Initiatives
+EXHIBIT 15 FYB20 Programs/Initiatives

 Programs/Initiatives FYB19 Budget Description Sewer Pipeline Rehab Programs SSES \$1,000,000 Systematic inspection of sewer basins based on priority.
 Criteria considered include inflow/infiltration severity, capacity, etc. Basin Renewal \$2,500,000 Replacement or renewal of gravity sewers, based primarily on the SSES program, and 15 inches or less.
-Large Outfall Renewal \$46,800,000 Replacement or renewal of large gravity sewers greater than 15 inches.
+Large Outfall Renewal \$54,900,000 Replacement or renewal of large gravity sewers greater than 15 inches.
 Exhibit 13 and 14 list the specific projects that will be initiated.
-The majority of the projects will be supported by the one of two GEFA loans (one existing loan and one additional loan) Conveyance System Initiatives/Studies Sewer Force Main Assessment \$250,000 Development of a plan for systematic force main assessment that will identify methodology and frequency of inspections that can be used to feed into the force main replacement program.
+The majority of the projects will be supported by the one of two GEFA loans (one existing loan and one additional loan) Conveyance System Initiatives/Studies Lift Station and Sewer Force Main Assessment \$250,000 Development of a plan for systematic lift station and force main assessment that will identify methodology and frequency of inspections that can be used to feed into the lift station force main replacement program.
+WATS Model Corrosion Analysis \$150,000 Development of WATS (Wastewater Aerobic Through Sewer and Plants) Model to simulate H2S through sewer pipes and water reclamation facilities.